-There was actually a seventh variable brought up by Larry Schechter - better use and access to time.
+Larry Schechter, author of Winning Fantasy Baseball, brought up a seventh variable: better use and access to time.
 He said that the more time invested in the entire process, the better the results.
-Research supports the fact that better decisions are made when more time is taken to analyze the important input variables.
-Larry's track record - six Tout Wars titles - certainly supports that.
+Research supports the fact that better decisions are made when more time is spent analyzing the important input variables.
+Larry's track record-nine expert league titles-certainly supports that.

 But here's a question: Can you build a successful team without statistical player projections at all?
-Given how faulty those numbers are, it is a question we need to answer.
+Given how faulty those numbers are, we need to answer this question.
 But first, we need to discuss some more obstacles to success.

-Chapter 2

-How the Marketplace is Out to Get You
+Chapter 2 How the Marketplace is Out to Get You